-If you don’t have council food waste collections, First Mile’s RecycleBox scheme is perfect to ensure your capsules are processed correctly.
+If you don’t have council food waste collections, First Mile’s RecycleBox scheme (see below) is perfect to ensure your capsules are processed correctly.
 By avoiding landfill, you’ll also reduce the resulting methane emissions produced by coffee grounds in landfill.
 Should capsules accidentally sneak into your black bin (er herm) then they will likely be sent to landfill or to an incinerator, where they will be burnt to create ‘energy from waste’.
 This is not ideal as burning the worlds resources is not exactly sustainable, but this is the reality of much of our houshold waste.
 Many companies cshout about ‘zero to landfill’, well this is what they mean.
 Instead of burying it they burn it.
 We’ll le you decide on what you think but nevertheless, if our eco compostable coffe pods make it into an incinerator then they won’t produce the volatile or toxic gases or residue that plastic and aluminium coffee capsules produce.
 Tests by the well known Vegware company have also shown that bio (natural) materials also burn at a higher temperature, therefore creating more energy.

 Ultimately, the incredibly diverse (bonkers!) recycling requirements and facilities provided by different UK councils means there is little consistency in how your food and garden waste is processed but this is thankfully something the Government is looking into as part of their Consultation on Consistency in Household and Business Recycling Collections in England.

-Tests mean we know our capsules can be home-composted, but only under ‘healthy’ compost conditions where the heat and elements are sufficient enough.
+Tests mean we know our capsules can be home-composted, but ONLY under ‘healthy’ compost conditions, where the heat and elements are sufficient enough.
 In the UK, these elements – in particular heat of course – are not always optimal so we would recommend home composting only if your are a pro home-composter.
 These different conditions from pile compost pile to pile means a the timeframe for them to breakdown is not consistent.

 Printed using vegetable ink and secured with plastic-free glue, please recycle our sustainably sourced FSC certified boxes to continue their lifecycle and help the very real ﬁght against global deforestation.